 The Dominican Republic is one of the Carribean’s most diverse nations, with some of the most breathtaking views to be seen from the high mountains, tropical jungles, and spectacular white sand beaches.

 There is a lot of amazing things to discover about this part of the Carribean that make this such a fascinating and wonderful place to visit.
 One of the first things you learn is how welcoming the people are.
-Their laid back and friendly nature quickly rubs off on you, which only adds to the relaxing surroundings you find yourself in.
+Their laid back and friendly nature quickly rub off on you, which only adds to the relaxing surroundings you find yourself in.

 We were staying in Punta Cana, which is in the north-east and one of the very popular places to visit (for very obvious reasons!).
 The resort was called Iberostar, that is home to three sister hotels Punta Cana, Dominica and Grand Bavaro.
-My sister and I were at Punta Cana, whilst my parents were really living the ultimate life of luxury staying in one of the best suites that the Bavaro has to offer, right on the seafront over looking the Carribean sea.
+My sister and I were at Punta Cana, whilst my parents were really living the ultimate life of luxury staying in one of the best suites that the Bavaro has to offer, right on the seafront overlooking the Carribean sea.
 It was rather nice to have this separation because after all this holiday was in celebration of my parent’s 25th anniversary and they truly deserve to go all out for this occasion.

 My room had quite the view too.
-Landed very lucky with the location with it being so last minute, as I had a lovely view looking through the coconut trees on the beach and onto the horizion.
+Landed very lucky with the location with it being so last minute, as I had a lovely view looking through the coconut trees on the beach and onto the horizon.
 The best thing about the room was that I had a king sized bed all to myself, but I won’t go rubbing that in too much because the rest of my family got jealous!

 The first time I went on to the beach and looked to my left it finally sunk in.
 It remained my favourite view throughout the entire holiday (see photo below) because to me it encapsulates the Carribean in one glimpse.
-It was from that moment that I realised where I was in the world.
+It was at that moment that I realised where I was in the world.
 I will never forget that glorious feeling I had inside of me that beamed out through my smile.

 Not going to deny it, we only ever left the resort once for the entire two weeks!
 Though with access to a private beach area for the resorts guests, unlimited food/drink, spectacular poolside and sea views, amazing entertainment all day every day, what else could you ask for?!
 There were even several shops to purchase bits and bobs from if ran out of any of the holiday essentials!